-6226 Advanced Emergency Wound Management, Environmental Injuries, and Trauma Prerequisite(s): MEM 6216.
+6226 Advanced Emergency Wound Management, Environmental Injuries, and Trauma

 The study of advanced concepts in wound management, environmental injuries, and trauma encountered in the emergency department.

 6227 Advanced Infectious Disease, Endocrinology, and Neurology

 The study of advanced concepts in infectious diseases, endocrinologic, and neurologic disorders that are encountered in an emergency department.